SA-1111/SA-1111/README.md

 <hr/>

 ## About Me
-"If i could, i would code 24/7" - me
+"If i could, i would code 24/7" - me \n
-I am a self-taught software developer, started with scripting and still going with full-stack development and automation.
-I love tweaking, hacking (90's perception) and working with tech in general. seriously curious and analytical. love the 0s and 1s craft.
-I build scalable systems and efficient workflows.
-My focus is on clarity, long-term maintainability, and deliberate designs.
-I have a thing for optimization while building, planning for a project might the most exciting part for me.
+I am a self-taught software developer, started with scripting and still going with full-stack development and automation.\n I love tweaking, hacking (90's perception) and working with tech in general.\n seriously curious and analytical. love the 0s and 1s craft.\n I build scalable systems and efficient workflows. \n My focus is on clarity, long-term maintainability, and deliberate designs. \n I have a thing for optimization while building, planning for a project might the most exciting part for me.\n

 ## Skills
 **Languages:**